 An adjustable mortgage rate is a combination of both fixed and variable rate mortgages, where the borrower pays a fixed interest rate for the first few years than a variable interest rate for the rest of the loan’s term.

 Some lenders charge you an upfront mortgage origination fee.
-It is seen as the compensation for processing the mortgage loan and is usually between 0.5% and 1% of the value of the loan.
+The compensation for processing the mortgage loan is usually between 0.5% and 1% of the value of the loan.
 Discount points can be earned by paying a cash amount.
 1% of the total loan earns you one point.
 These points are beside the down payment and can help you negotiate a lower interest rate from your lender.

 For variable-rate and adjustable-rate mortgages, sometimes borrowers and lenders can make an arrangement.
 To lock the interest rates for a specific amount of time.
 It may require payment (0 to 1 point).
 These locks are sometimes beneficial for the borrower if you can get a lock for a time period when the interest rate got higher.
 But in the case of interest getting lower, the lock benefits the lender.

-From the start of the process of getting a mortgage to the time of closing the deal and transferring ownership from home buyers to you, there are a number of steps involved.
+There are a number of steps involved starting the mortgage process, to closing the deal, then transferring ownership from home buyers to you.
 There are also a number of third parties.
 The closing cost can include credit report charges, escrow, pest inspection reports, etc.

 The lender is required by law to provide the estimated closing cost to the borrower.
 The number won’t be exactly the same at the time of actually closing the deal, but it won’t vary a lot.

 The typical time frame for this is between 21 to 45 days.
-But if you aren’t keeping your lender in the loop, and making some delays in providing them with the updated documents, your loan can be delayed.
-If it’s delayed by a lot, you might have to pay some kind of penalty to the seller.
+However, if you aren’t keeping your lender in the loop, or providing them with the updated documents, your loan can be delayed.
+Too much delay may result in having to pay some kind of penalty to the seller.